Gamification is the application of game design elements and principles in non-game contexts to motivate and engage users.

 Did you know: 11 of the 12 individuals who have walked on the moon were Scouts.
 They must be doing something right!

 Pokémon GO has proven to be one of the most successful mobile games of all time.
-While it no longer is the global phenomenon it was in 2016, it continues to be popular today thanks to its gamified approach.
+While it’s no longer the global phenomenon it was in 2016, it continues to be popular today thanks to its gamified approach.

 Similar to earning badges in scouting, Pokémon GO rewards users with rare and powerful Pokémon for walking significant distances.
 This is another example of applying game mechanics to fitness tracking (see below).

-Without the motivating power of gamification, encouraging individuals to walk such distances might prove challenging.
+Without the motivating power of gamification, encouraging individuals to walk such distances would be challenging.
 Perhaps this is why Pokémon GO has been downloaded 1.1 billion times to date.

 Back in 2011, a group of gamers used the online-game Foldit, to establish the structure of an important viral protein.
 In fact, this enzyme is essential for the maturation and proliferation of the AIDS virus.